team-telnyx/demo-click2call/README.md

-# demo-voicesdk-click2call
-Click to call demo
+# Click to Call Demo

 To get started you will need to create a credential based connection in your Telnyx portal.